adnanmuhtadi/milestone-project-1/README.md

 The project was deployed to Github Pages using the following method:

-1. Log into Github and find the [Project Repository](https://github.com/adnanmuhtadi/milestone-project-1)
+1. Log into Github and found the [Project Repository](https://github.com/adnanmuhtadi/milestone-project-1)
-1. At the top of the Repository, find the "[Settings](https://github.com/adnanmuhtadi/milestone-project-1/settings)" option on the menu.
+1. At the top of the Repository, i clicked the "[Settings](https://github.com/adnanmuhtadi/milestone-project-1/settings)" option on the menu.
-1. Scroll down the page until you see "Github Pages" section.
+1. I scrolled down the page until i found "Github Pages" section.
 1. Under the "Source" section, a drop-down option with the result of "None" is visible.
-Click on the drop-down option and select "Master Brand".
+I clicked on the drop-down option and selected "Master Brand".
 1. The page would automatically refresh itself to the top of the page.
-1. Scroll down to 'Github Pages' again and you would be able to see a published link which would be your deployed site.
+1. I scrolled down to 'Github Pages' again and found a published link which is my deployed site URL.

 ## Credits